Graphite 59G371 - Saw

 • Plates or large objects should be supported before machining to reduce the risk of kickback caused by a jammed disc.
 Large workpieces may bend under their own weight.
 The workpiece should be supported on both sides, both near the cutting line and at the edge.

-Wear protective gloves4.
-Wear personal protective equipment (dust mask, safety goggles
+4. Wear personal protective equipment (dust mask, safety goggles, ear protection)

 DESCRIPTION OF THE GRAPHIC PAGES

-The numbering below refers to the components of the unit shown on the graphic pages of this manual.
+The numbering below refers to the components of the unknown on the graphic pages of this manual.

 CONSTRUCTION AND APPLICATION